Communication, Language and Literacy

 Personal, Social, Health and Economic (PSHE) education is a subject that goes beyond the academic and encompasses the whole child to develop responsible, respectful and active citizens.
 At St John Chrysostom Federation we follow a ‘knowledge engaged’ curriculum as we recognise that building up knowledge and understanding is key but also place an emphasis on fundamental skills and strategies that are essential to our children managing their lives, now and in the future.
 Our education prepares children to use these skills and apply them in this ever changing, fast moving world, particularly in our city setting of Manchester.
 We draw upon the British Values of democracy, rule of law, individual liberty and mutual respect and tolerance.
 We provide a PSHE education as it contributes to the statutory duties, outlined in the Education Act 2002, to provide a balanced and broadly-based curriculum whilst adhering to the compulsory teaching of relationships and health education as of September 2020.

 Within the Federation, we strive to do the best for all our pupils.
 We aim to ensure that our PSHE education is sensitive to the different needs of individual pupils and provides a flexible and current text led curriculum that is relevant to our pupils.
 Our children receive an engaging and relevant education that is developed through the ‘Federation’s four cornerstones’, each of which relates to the uniqueness of Manchester living.
 This means that we will draw upon our city living, the services, community and other opportunities to build rich experiences for our children.
-Through the use of Manchester Healthy Schools programme, teachers will explore age related topics such as Relationships and Sex Education, Mental and Emotional Health, Keeping Safe, Healthy Lifestyles and Living in the Wider World engaging them in discussions and debates as well as reflecting on their own experiences, this will extend children’s communication, language and literacy skills.
+Through the use of Manchester Healthy Schools programme, teachers will explore age related topics such as Relationships and Health Education, Mental and Emotional Health, Keeping Safe, Healthy Lifestyles and Living in the Wider World engaging them in discussions and debates as well as reflecting on their own experiences, this will extend children’s communication, language and literacy skills.
 Our holistic approach to PSHE underpins everyday life and builds to a stronger future.
 Therefore, it will be taught discreetly as well as through other subjects which will reinforce skills and knowledge gained through PSHE lessons.

 Throughout their time at St John Chrysostom Federation we aim to provide children with the skills and knowledge to achieve aspirational goals who can draw upon a broad and rich set of experiences.
 Children will develop their own self-awareness and be able to self-regulate as well as problem solving and utilising resilience.
 Through the promotion of equality as well as the celebration of diversity, pupils will thrive together.
 They will develop their character and be able to make sensible and informed decisions later in life.
 We hope to contribute to developing responsible, respectful and active citizens who are able to keep healthy and safe.